James “Winky” Camphor , of Baltimore is 86, but he remembers the fight like it happened yesterday.

 “The first time, Max Schmeling beat Joe Louis because he found a flaw.
 He worked on that flaw and he knocked him out,” Camphor said.
 “Joe Louis later promised his manager that it wouldn’t happen again.
 He said, ‘I want to fight him again.
-If I fight him again, you won’t have to go up the steps [into the ring] but one time.’
+If I fight him again, you won’t have to go up the steps but one time.’
 That meant he would win.”

 For Whites, a Louis win would strike a blow against fascism and prove that our nation and its ideals were superior to Hitler’s Deutschland dictatorship.

 But for African Americans, a victory would offer the world proof that they were equal, that they could perform as well as, or better than, anybody—given the opportunity and a level playing field.